colomafarre/colomafarre.github.io/_posts/2018-06-13-ramona-turns-3.md

 <a href="/img/florida/0000_IMG_3228.JPG"> <img border="0" src= "/img/florida/0000_IMG_3228.JPG" width="200"></a>

-And now she is a big 3 year old girl :-D
+And now she is a big 3 year old !!!
 <a href="/img/florida/0000_IMG_3236.JPG"> <img border="0" src= "/img/florida/0000_IMG_3236.JPG" width="200"></a>

 Finally, the video I put together of her 3rd year of life!
 A year with a whole lot of dancing, jumping, biking, talking, and with the big addition to the family, Ramona becoming a big sister!

+<iframe width="100%" height="315" src="https://www.youtube.com/embed/cxa7eonuFmI" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 Birthdays are always emotional for me!
-Looking back at the past year, seeing how much she has changed and learned!
-And it always seems that it can get any better but it does!
+(If you want to see Ramona's first birthday post <a href="http://familyonthego.life/ramona-turns-1/" target="_blank">here</a>, and second <a href="http://familyonthego.life/ramona-turned-2/" target="_blank">here</a>) Looking back at the past year, seeing how much she has changed and learned!
+And it always seems that it can't get any better but it does!
 We love you Ramona, we will always love you!